Solange Nyiramana, HROC facilitator, at the beginning of the second day:

 Mukampfizi Esther:

 I thank God for this seminar which has made me so happy.
 We were wondering what kind of seminar we would be getting and God sent you with this one on vegetables.
 This will help us overcome our isolation and feel like other people.
-Many people don't like us and don't come to us but you came.

 This is the first time we've seen packets of seeds.
 We knew the vegetables but not how to grow them.
 Now we've learnt from you we'll work hard and the harvest will be good for our health.